Vietnam’s Residential Property Market Analysis 2025

 • In Da Nang, the rental yields are between 3.17% and 4.25% with an average of 3.81%.

-Mortgage Market
+Mortgage Market:

-Interest rates falling, mortgage market still underdeveloped
+Interest rates falling, but mortgage market still underdeveloped

-Recently, the central bank asked credit institutions to reduce loan interest rates and supply capital for prioritized sectors, including individual housing demand, social housing, houses for workers, and affordable commercial housing projects.
+In early 2024, the central bank asked credit institutions to reduce loan interest rates and supply capital for prioritized sectors, including individual housing demand, social housing, houses for workers, and affordable commercial housing projects.

-At Shinhan Bank, fixed interest rates for mortgages are currently at around 5.5% to 6% annually, nearly half the 9% to 10% rate prevalent in Q2 2023, said Nguyen Thanh Hai, the bank's regional head at its HCMC branch.
+At Shinhan Bank, fixed interest rates for mortgages are currently at 5.5% to 6% annually, nearly half the 9% to 10% rate prevalent in Q2 2023, said Nguyen Thanh Hai, the bank's regional head at its HCMC branch.

 At state-owned banks Agribank, Vietcombank, VietinBank, and BIDV, the fixed interest rates on mortgage loans hover around 5% to 7%.